jinghuazhao/software-notes/AA.md

 [GenomicSEM](https://github.com/MichelNivard/GenomicSEM) fits structural equation models based on the summary statistics obtained from genome wide association studies (GWAS).

+**gtx**

+The version at https://github.com/tobyjohnson/gtx has more updates to its counterpart at CRAN.

 **HIBAG**

 Currently it is archived at CRAN but can be downloaded from GitHub, https://github.com/cran/HIBAG